 - Out-of-pocket maximum

-- The most you can pay for covered health care services in a year (a worst-case scenario).
+- The most you would have to pay for covered health care services in a year.

 - Post-deductible health FSA